Archaeological Survey and Geomatics

 - How do we apply these techniques in practice?

 - How do we select and apply the appropriate survey techniques, in a problem-oriented fashion, in the context of an ongoing archaeological research project?

-- What is the future for high definition survey and how does this relate to virtual and augmented realities?
+- What’s the future for high definition survey and how does this relate to virtual and augmented realities

 In this module we will look at the main surveying techniques in current use within archaeology.
 Through a combination of detailed lectures and regular practical sessions, we will explore the full range of techniques, from tapes and compasses, total-stations, GPS, through to 3D laser scanning and digital photogrammetry together with their application in archaeology.